shirish93/shirish93.github.io/_ideas/2024-03-15-caps-of-nepal.md

 **Problem/Opportunity:**

 **Concept:** "Caps of Nepal" will offer curated collections of high-quality traditional caps.
-It will targetluxury travelers and culturally-conscious individuals.
+It will target luxury travelers and culturally-conscious individuals.
 These sets show diverse headwear from different ethnic communities, increasing the understanding of Nepal's cultural heritage.

 **Problem:** Tourists  struggle to find authentic, handcrafted souvenirs that reflect Nepal's diverse culture.
 Existing options are either generic or limited to individual crafts.